Western companies look hard at China as growth slows

 Strategies vary across companies and sectors.

-Others, including BMW (BMWG.DE) and eyewear manufacturing Luxottica (LUX.MI), are trying to attract increasingly cautious Chinese consumers with price cuts.
+Others, including BMW and eyewear manufacturing Luxottica, are trying to attract increasingly cautious Chinese consumers with price cuts.

 Some companies are rethinking their product lines.
-French dairy group Danone (DANO.PA) told investors it was offloading its Chinese business, Dumex, which operates in a highly competitive, commoditized market, to a joint venture partner to allow it focus on marketing its international brands which offer the potential for higher margins.
+French dairy group Danone told investors it was offloading its Chinese business, Dumex, which operates in a highly competitive, commoditised market, to a joint venture partner to allow it focus on marketing its international brands which offer the potential for higher margins.

 CREDIT RISK